GSA/digitalgov.gov/content/post/2016-09-20-analytics-success-series-health-resources-services-administration.md

 date: 2016-09-20 2:00:17 -0400
 title: 'Analytics Success Series\: Health Resources & Services Administration'
-summary: 'Health Resources and Services Administration’sAnalytics Success\: Using Analytics to Reduce Content and Improve User Experience&nbsp; Unlike out-of-town guests, you want your web visitors to stick around.
-So, if your site continues to see a bounce rate that stubbornly refuses to drop&mdash;it’stime to make some changes.
-That’sexactly what happened to the Health Resources'
+summary: 'Health Resources and Services Administration’s Analytics Success\: Using Analytics to Reduce Content and Improve User Experience&nbsp; Unlike out-of-town guests, you want your web visitors to stick around.
+So, if your site continues to see a bounce rate that stubbornly refuses to drop&mdash;it’s time to make some changes.
+That’s exactly what happened to the Health Resources'
 authors: [christy-choi, mackenzie-cummings, richard-morey]
 categories:
   - Data